realityforge/chef-glassfish/README.md

 - realm_types: an map of names to realm implementation classes that is merged into the default realm types.
 - domain_name: the name of the domain.
 This is the name of the resource.
 - password: Password to use when communicating with the domain.
 Must be set if username is set.
 Defaults to nil.
+- password_file: the file in which the password is saved.
+Should be set if username is set.
+Defaults to nil.
-- All of the common attribute parameters except password_file.
+- All of the common attribute parameters.

 ### Example